exmosis/groundlake.org/md/index.md

 ### Efficient

-Improve slow, manual processes
+Overhaul slow, manual procedures

-Get slow computer processes fast
+Troubleshoot and optimise slow computing processes

 Take the hard work out of security and backups